 Along with long wicks, also missing is the annoying two gasket system found in most CE2s.
 The Vision eGo has a silicone cover very similar to a cartomizer condom.
-This cover keeps e-liquid, may also be called e-juice. from flowing into the tube's slits and has a hole in the top for obvious reasons. " class="glossaryLink">juice
+This cover keeps juice from flowing into the tube's slits and has a hole in the top for obvious reasons.

 The silicone cover also protects a small metal gasket that tops the tube.
 This is an interesting innovation as well.
 The metal piece serves to keep the drip tip from wearing down the silicone cover, and may also help with condensation.

 Did I mention this whole design means you can throw your syringes out?
 Just tilt and fill straight from the bottle thanks to the elimination of the inner gasket system.

 So, is the Vision eGo Clearomizer Any Good?

 Unlike the regular Vision Clearomizers, I have had virtually no issues with vapor condensation winding up in my mouth.
 I regularly found myself having to clear the tip of built up liquid on the original Visions.
 That is simply not the case with the eGo Vision variation.

 I presume condensed e-liquid will roll down that monstrous tube in the middle.
 I'm also convinced that tube leads to a parallel universe somewhere.
 Condensed vapor is a reality, and generally, it has to go somewhere.
 Normally that location is either in your mouth or out the battery connector.
 I've not found much eliquid in either place.